 There are a lot of reasons why the Santa Monica Pier is so important.
 It's historic, as it opened in 1909, and it's been a popular destination for beachgoers ever since.
 It's been featured in countless TV shows, and movies, and holds an important spot in road trip history as the very end destination on Route 66.
 Today, you can find all kinds of retro fun, from the old-school rides to the arcade to the aquarium.
 Sit down and enjoy a seafood dinner at The Albright, or just grab a milkshake and enjoy the primo people-watching.
 Bonus points if you watch the sun set over the water from the edge of the pier!

 As you make your way up the coast, make a point to stop in the town of Solvang.
-It's a strange little town that looks like it was picked up from Holland and dropped off in Southern California.
+It's a strange little town that looks like it was picked up from Denmark and dropped off in Southern California.
 Windmills, Tudor buildings, and fairy tale-themed parks give the village a totally unique atmosphere.
 Immerse yourself in the town's Danish vibes and order some aebleskivers... they're pancake-like puffs served with raspberry jam and powdered sugar, and they're delicious.
 The restaurant has a menu of rib-sticking Danish staples and breakfast food (think cabbage, sausage, burgers, potatoes, and waffles) in an adorably decorated restaurant that will make you feel right at home.

 Tip: If you just want the aebleskivers or a Danish hot dog as a quick snack, they have a walk-up window where you can grab the goodies to go.